cloudera/hue/docs/user-guide/user-guide.md

 Via the Home page, saved documents can be exported for backups or transferring to another Hue.

 # Editors / Notebook
-The goal of Hue’s Editor is to make data querying easy and productive.
+The goal of Hue's Editor is to make data querying easy and productive.

 It focuses on SQL but also supports job submissions.
 It comes with an intelligent autocomplete, search & tagging of data and query assistance.